wpmoose/yuki-minimalist-blog/readme.txt

 == Description ==

-A modern, minimalist and customizable free WordPress blog theme.
+A minimalist and customizable free WordPress blog theme.
 You can fully customize your website with rich customization options.
 It is perfect for personal bloggers and content publishers.

 == Copyright ==